Ogi, Angul: Ogi Cuisine

 Alu Potala Rasa, Bela Pana, Chadachadi, Chakuli pitha, Chandrakanti, Chhena, Chhena gaja, Chhena jalebi, Chhena Jhili, Chhena kheeri, Chhena poda, Chhencheda, Chingudi Jhola, Dahi baigana, Dahi machha, Enduri Pitha, Gajar ka halwa, Ghugni, Handia (drink), Ilish, Kakara pitha, Khaja, Kheer, Khichdi, Khira sagara, Khiramohana, Kora Khai, Luchi, Fish, Bihana, Machher Jhol, Manda pitha, Mathapuli, Mishti doi, Ouu khatta, Pakhala, Pitha, Podo pitha, Rasabali, Saag, Samosa, Santula, Sattu, Baigan Bharta are a few of the many varieties of culinary specialties to be found in Ogi.

 Sports

 There is a cricket ground near High School in the village where children can play cricket and other types of games, such as marbles, Kabaddi, and Gilli-danda, Volleyball.
 The people of Ogi also organize cricket tournaments every year to promote the sport and for both players and spectators to enjoy.

 Health

 The lack of a permanent site for an Auxiliary nurse midwife center resulted in an overall low level of health of the villagers.
 Ogi is a panchayat but not medical facility.
 The nearby Primary hospital are present in Jarapada which is at least 5 km-6 km from the Village.
-Every Year, the Blood Donation Camp held at Ogi by Government for the Blood donors from Village.
+Every Year, the Blood Donation Camp held at Ogi by Government for the Blood donors from the village.